ttksimmms/Titanic/README.md

   GROUP BY Pclass;

 - Age Distribution
-  - Explore the distribution of passenger ages.
-Analyze the age demographics to identify trends and potential outliers.
+  - Explore the distribution of passenger ages and analyze the age demographics.

   SELECT Age, COUNT (*) AS passenger_count
   FROM titanic GROUP BY Age ORDER BY Age;